Killorn gets go-ahead goal, Lightning beat Blues 5-2

 Killorn put Tampa Bay up 3-2 from the high slot 5:25 into the third period to help the Lightning go 2-0 starting a stretch of seven of eight games at home.
 Drouin made it 4-2 with 1:40 remaining, a play that Blues goalie Jake Allen was hurt on trying to make a save, before adding an empty-netter.

+''He'll be fine,'' St. Louis coach Ken Hitchcock said of Allen, who appeared to have a lower-body injury.

 Tampa Bay also got goals from Brian Boyle and Michael Bournival.
-Andrei Vasilevskiy made 21 saves and Victor Hedman had two assists.
+Andrei Vasilevskiy made 21 saves and Victor Hedman had three assists.

 The Lightning are without oft-injured goalie Ben Bishop, who could miss a month with an undisclosed lower-body injury.
 Bishop, a potential free agent after the season, was hurt in the first period of Tuesday's 4-1 win over Detroit.